 - according to the Center for Marine Conservation, over 170,000 tampon applicators were collected along U.S. coastal areas between 1998 and 1999

 - the most common cause of plumbing problems are pads and tampons being flushed down the toilet

 - it is not required by the FDA to label the ingredients in tampons anywhere in or on the packaging

 - in North America alone, here are 85 million women of menstruating age (source)

 As responsible citizens of this planet, we do a lot to preserve and conserve.
-We eat organic, we chose nonGMO, we shop local, we recycle, and we compost But can we do a little more when it comes to our monthly cycle and the effect it has on our environment?
+We eat organic, we chose non-GMO products, we shop local, we recycle, and we compost.
+But can we do a little more when it comes to our monthly cycle and the effect it has on our environment?